On projective and affine equivalence of sub-Riemannian metrics: Introduction

 \begin{Def} Let $M$ be a manifold and $D$ be a bracket generating distribution on $M$.
 Two sub-Riemannian metrics $g_1$ and $g_2$ on $(M,D)$ are called \emph{projectively equivalent} at $q_0\in M$ if they have the same geodesics, up to a reparameterization, in a neighborhood of $q_0$.
 They are called \emph{affinely equivalent} at $q_0$ if they have the same geodesics, up to affine reparameterization, in a neighborhood of $q_0$. \end{Def}

+In the sequel the manifold $M$ is assumed to be connected.
 The trivial example of equivalent metrics is the one of two constantly proportional metrics $g$ and $cg$, where $c>0$ is a real number.
 We thus say that these metrics are \emph{trivially} (projectively or affinely) equivalent.
 Besides, affine equivalence implies projective equivalence but in general the two notions do not coincide.
 For instance, on $M=\R$, all metrics are projectively equivalent to each other while two metrics are affinely equivalent if and only if they are trivially equivalent.

 Note that if two sub-Riemannian metrics on $(M,D)$ have the same set of length minimizers, then they are projectively equivalent.
 And if they have the same set of energy minimizers, then they are affinely equivalent.
 This results from the fact that on one hand normal geodesics are locally energy minimizers, and on the other hand abnormal geodesics are characterized only by the distribution $D$.
 Thus projective and affine equivalence are appropriate notions to study inverse optimal control problems where the dynamical constraint is $\dot \gamma \in D$ and the class $\mathcal{L}$ is the set of sub-Riemannian metrics.
 In particular, they allow one to answer to the following questions: given $M$ and $D$, can we recover $g$ in a unique way, up to a multiplicative constant, from the knowledge of all energy minimizers of $(M,D,g)$?
 And from the knowledge of all length minimizers of $(M,D,g)$?
 The answer to these questions is positive when the metric presents a kind of rigidity.